stinb/plugins/IReport/README.md

 After installation, project level reports can be run by selecting Project->Interactive Reports -> [Plugin Name].
 Entity Specific reports can be run by selecting the entity and then Interactive Reports -> [Plugin Name].

 # Making Your Own Custom Reports
 You can customize any of these reports, or make your own from scratch.
-We recommend starting with [_templatePython.upy](https://github.com/stinb/plugins/blob/main/IReport/_templatePython.upy), included for that purpose.
+We recommend starting with our [sample IReport plugin](https://documentation.scitools.com/html/python/ireport.html), included for that purpose.
 The full Interactive Report API documentation is accessible in Understand by selecting Help->Python API Documentation and navigating to the IReports section.
 There are also several tutorials on building graphs on our [support site](https://support.sciools.com).

 # Popular Interactive Reports
 Here are some of the more popular reports you'll find here.
-* [_templatePython.upy](https://github.com/stinb/plugins/blob/main/IReport/_templatePython.upy): A small script that shows how to exercise all of the IReport functionality.
-A very useful starting place for making your own reports.
 * [astyle.upl](https://github.com/stinb/plugins/blob/main/IReport/astyle.upl): Works with the open source project [astyle](https://astyle.sourceforge.net/) to reformat and beautify your code.
 * [batch_graphs.upl](https://github.com/stinb/plugins/blob/main/IReport/batch_graphs.upl): Generates all the graphs of the selected type and saves them to the specified folder; also creates an index.html file to view them all with.
 * [change_impact.upl](https://github.com/stinb/plugins/blob/main/IReport/change_impact.upl): See what impact changing a particular entity will have on the codebase.